Find Trade Colleges

 $55,530 Median Salary

-Types of Degrees Aircraft Powerplant Technology Majors Are Getting
+Types of Degrees Aircraft Powerplant Technology/Technician Majors Are Getting

 Education Level Number of Grads

-What Aircraft Powerplant Technology Majors Need to Know
+What Aircraft Powerplant Technology/Technician Majors Need to Know

-In an O*NET survey, aircraft powerplant technology/technician majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to aircraft powerplant technology/technician and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Aircraft Powerplant Technology/Technician Majors